thugmba/innovationlab/_pages/guide.md

 ### Sharing knowledge

 - [Github](https://github.com/): It is not only for source code, but also for sharing text information using [GitHub Pages](https://pages.github.com/) feature.
 This website is also created using [GitHub Pages](https://pages.github.com/).
 In other words, it is a free website platform.

+## Dissemination

+-	Message must be delivered!
+The oral presentation is the key skills to deliver your idea to the people who need it.
+Here is a great example of how to touch people's heart without touching it physically.
+Sinek, S. (2014, March).
+Simon Sinek: Why good leaders make you feel safe | TED Talk.
+TED. https://www.ted.com/talks/simon_sinek_why_good_leaders_make_you_feel_safe